On the Cosmological Stability of the Higgs Instability: The dynamics in the interior of the Higgs bubbles

 These behaviours are reproduced by the numerical results plotted in Fig. \ref{sfh} where we show the evolution of the scale factor and the Higgs field.
 Notice also that the potential energy density grows only as $\ln^4 (\eta_*-\eta)$, that is much smaller than the kinetic energy density which scales likes $1/(\eta_*-\eta)^2$ around the pole.
 This explains the hierarchy between the two contributions in Fig. \ref{energy}.

 The curvature term is always negligible because of the previous inflationary stage.
 The universe is therefore effectively flat at this epoch.
 Furthermore, the Higgs field close to the singularity rolls down slowly, only logarithmically.
 We assume that, in the case in which there is a new deeper minimum at some high value of the Higgs field, say at scales larger than the Planck mass (possibly generated by a higher-dimensional operator of the form $h^6/\mp^2$), the scale factor contracts before it is reached.
+This assumption is needed in case the bubble forms once the field has tunneled very close to the true minimum, even though this scenario is much less probable than diffusing past the maximum of the potential, where our picture would apply, for large Hubble rate.

 We are now in the position to go back to the issue of the Higgs gradient energy and explain analytically why it is smaller than the other components.
 During the period in which the scale factor expands exponentially, the gradients of the Higgs field are suppressed and so it is their contribution to the Higgs total energy density compared to the other components when the Higgs starts rolling down its potential.
 The equation of motion of the rescaled Higgs field $\widetilde h_k=a h_k$ in Fourier space and in terms of the comoving time $\d\widetilde \eta=\d\eta/a$ reads at the linear level \be \frac{\d^2 \widetilde{h}_k}{\d\widetilde{\eta}^2}+\left(k^2-\frac{1}{a}\frac{\d^2 a}{\d\widetilde{\eta}^2}-3\lambda h^2(\widetilde\eta)a^2\right)\widetilde h_k=0. \ee By appropriately choosing the initial condition we can set $\widetilde\eta\sim (\eta_*-\eta)^{2/3}$ close to the singularity.
 As the scale factor contracts, the tachyonic mass squared gets smaller and smaller, and modes which are outside the comoving Hubble radius $\widetilde{{\cal H}}^{-1}=a/(\d a/\d\widetilde{\eta})\sim \widetilde\eta$ have an amplitude $\widetilde h_k\sim a$.
 During the contraction phase more modes exit the Hubble radius, as the physical wavelength $a/k\sim (\eta_*-\eta)^{1/3}$ scales slower than the physical Hubble radius $a/a'\sim (\eta_*-\eta)$, and one expects the contribution to the gradient energy density to be smaller than the kinetic energy density.
 To estimate the former we consider the Higgs fluctuations which have an amplitude given roughly by $h_k\sim H_0/k^{3/2}$~\cite{Espinosa:2017sgp}, as they inherit the de Sitter power spectrum during the slow-roll phase of the Higgs field.
 Correspondingly, the Higgs gradient energy density scales such that \be \frac{(\nabla h)^2}{2a^2}\sim\int^{ 1/\widetilde \eta}\frac{\d^3 k}{(2\pi)^3} \frac{k^2|h_k|^2}{2a^2}\sim\frac{H_0^2}{\widetilde \eta^2a^2}\sim \frac{H_0^2}{(\eta_*-\eta)^2}\ll \frac{1}{2}(h')^2\sim \frac{\mp^2}{(\eta_*-\eta)^2}. \ee Our numerical results, including the same time dependence of the Higgs gradient and kinetic energy densities, confirm our analytical findings.